AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 CloudN performs two major functions:

 - Extend your datacenter to multi cloud (ACX).
-- Build encrypted tunnel to existing VPC/VNets.
+- Build encrypted tunnel to existing VPC/VNets (on-prem gateway for Site2Cloud).

 To learn how CloudN Aviatrix Cloud Interconnect (ACX) works and how to build flat full mesh network, read `this document. <http://docs.aviatrix.com/Solutions/aviatrix_aws_meshVPC.html>`__

-CloudN can also be used as a virtual router for site2cloud function to work with Aviatrix Cloud Gateway, AWS VGW, Azure VPN Gateway and Google VPN Gateway for building 1-click encrypted tunnels.
+CloudN can also be used as a virtual router for Site2Cloud function to work with Aviatrix Cloud Gateway, AWS VGW, Azure VPN Gateway and Google VPN Gateway for building 1-click encrypted tunnels.
 To learn more on this use case, follow `this link. <http://docs.aviatrix.com/HowTos/cloudn-site2cloud.html>`__

 ----